tc39/proposal-compartments/README.md

-- [Virtual Module Sources][2]: Extend the `Module` constructor such that it accepts virtual module sources: objects that implement a protocol that is sufficient for virtualizing the evaluation of modules in languages not anticipated by ECMA-262 or a host implementations.
+- [Virtual Module Sources][2]: Extend the `Module` constructor such that it accepts virtual module sources: objects that implement a protocol that is sufficient for virtualizing the evaluation of modules in languages not anticipated by ECMA-262 or host implementations.

 - [Evaluators][3]: Provide an `Evaluators` constructor that produces a new `eval` function, `Function` constructor, and `Module` constructor